[Editor’s Note: This article was updated on March 4, 2020.]

 And as we said above with VBR, holding the fund for a long time will reduce taxes to the lower capital gains rate.

 Another reason why ETFs are wonderful for taxable accounts has to do with tax-loss harvesting.
 Here, investors sell losers to help offset some ordinary income or other taxable gains reported in the current year — up to $3,000.
 Losses above that can be carried forward into future years to reduce taxes.

 The beauty is that ETFs can help you stay invested in certain sectors even after trimming your losses to gain the tax advantages.
-Say you own shares of energy stock Chesapeake Energy (NYSE:CHK), which has been a disaster this year.
+Say you own shares of energy stock Chesapeake Energy (NYSE:CHK), which has been a disaster.
 You’d like to sell CHK and book the loss tax savings, but still want to have exposure to the energy industry.
 You could sell the stock and then purchase the Energy Select Sector SPDR (NYSEARCA:XLE), which tracks the broader energy industry.

 The key is that ETFs skirt the so-called IRS wash-sale on substantially significant investments as they do not entirely replicate the initial position.

 By doing this, investors can sell losers, get the tax savings and still stay invested in a sector they like.
 Have a few high-profile cloud/tech losers in your portfolio?
 Dump them and buy the Technology Select Sector SPDR Fund (NYSEARCA:XLK).
 Lost a bundle on a biotech stock?
 Sell it and switch to the iShares NASDAQ Biotechnology Index (NYSEARCA:IBB).